aclai-lab/SoleData.jl/docs/src/datasets.md

 Pages = ["datasets.md"]
 ```

-Machine learning datasets are a collection of samples (or instances),
+Machine learning datasets are a collection of instances (or samples),
 each one described by a number of variables.
 In the case of *tabular* data, a dataset looks like
 a database table, where every column is a variable,